 Before joining NAEYC, Evans Allvin was a guiding force in Arizona’s early childhood movement for more than 15 years.
-In 2006 she co-wrote the citizen’s ballot initiative that created First Things First (FTF) which set aside Arizona’s tobacco tax monies for children birth to five and created a state agency whose purpose is to ensure all Arizona children start kindergarten prepared to be successful in school and in life.
-Then-governor Janet Napolitano appointed her to FTF’s state board, where she served for four years before resigning to become the organization’s chief executive officer (CEO).
-As CEO Evans Allvin represented FTF with state and national constituents and led its coordination with policy makers, state department heads, providers, and community stakeholders.
-She oversaw FTF’s daily operations, including the distribution of $130 million in annual tobacco revenue.
+In 2006 she co-wrote the citizen’s ballot initiative that created First Things First (FTF) which set aside $130 million in annual Arizona tobacco tax monies for children birth to five and created a state agency whose purpose is to ensure all Arizona children start kindergarten prepared to be successful in school and in life.
+Governor Janet Napolitano appointed her to FTF’s inaugural state board, where she served for three years before resigning to become the organization’s chief executive officer (CEO).

 Rhian’s earlier experiences helped her prepare for her role at NAEYC.
-As a founding partner in the Brecon Group she specialized in public policy, philanthropy, and community engagement.
-As senior advancement officer at the Arizona Community Foundation, she used her knowledge in community organizing, communications, media relations, fund-raising, and nonprofit management to help donors connect their philanthropic interests with community needs.
-Additionally she served in leadership roles with Libraries for the Future, a national nonprofit promoting the important role of public libraries in American life, and Children’s Action Alliance, Arizona’s state-based child advocacy organization.
+As a founding partner in the Brecon Group she specialized in public policy, philanthropy and community engagement.
+As senior advancement officer at the Arizona Community Foundation, she used her knowledge in community organizing, communications, fundraising and nonprofit management to help donors connect their philanthropic interests with community needs.
+Additionally, she served in leadership roles with Libraries for the Future, a national nonprofit dedicated to bolster the value of libraries in America’s democracy and bridge the digital divide, and Children’s Action Alliance, Arizona’s state-based child advocacy organization.

 Rhian has authored a number of white papers, articles, policy briefs and reports on various topics and she regularly serves as a presenter for diverse international, national, state and community conversations.
 She is a relied upon source for broadcast and print media including The New York Times, Washington Post, Wall Street Journal and National Public Radio.